-2. Scholarship: Candidate provided three publishing and three presentation evidence, but the committee discredits 1 presentation that candidate claimed was part of the planning but not part of the exhibition at the conference.
-Also, the committee discredits one article that was published at the Department Chairperson Newsletter.
-The newsletter was not considered peer-review but had 85% acceptance rate.
+2. Scholarship: Candidate provided evidence of three publications and three presentations, but the committee discredited one presentation because the candidate was just part of the planning but not part of the exhibition at a conference.
+Also, the committee discredited one article that was published because it was the Department Chairperson Newsletter.
+The newsletter was not considered peer-reviewed, but in fact had an 85% acceptance rate.

-3. Office of the Dean did not generate any feedback from external reviewers.
+3. The Office of the Dean did not generate any feedback from external reviewers.

-As a chairperson, you need to help the candidate to recover from this experience, what would you do?
+As a chairperson, you need to help the candidate to recover from this experience.
+What would you do?

 Hoy & Tarter (2008, pg.
 89) introduced a practical tip for decision making called SMART and the acronym is organized as: